AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/deploying-rqd.md

 own gRPC server, which is called by the Cuebot client to send instructions to RQD.

+## Hardware requirements

+Each RQD host must meet the following minimum system requirements:

+-   A single physical CPU core.
+-   A minimum of 2GB of free memory.

 ## Before you begin

 Before you start to work through this guide, complete the steps in